What is a multi-passionate person?

 It all starts with doing many different, unrelated things and being criticized for not focusing on just one.

 Juggling different hats is what fills you with joy and a feeling of accomplishment.
-A multi-passionate or multipotentialite individual is someone who finds it challenging to answer the question, “what do you want to become in the future or what particular career do you want”.
-Having varied passions, hobbies, and talents that you genuinely enjoy, makes it difficult to prioritize one and give up the others: there is just so much you find interesting!
+A multi-passionate or multipotentialite individual is someone who finds it challenging to answer the question, “What do you want to become in the future, or what particular career do you want?”.
+Having varied passions, hobbies, and talents that you genuinely enjoy makes it difficult to prioritize one and give up the others: there is just so much you find interesting!

 Examples of multi-passionate entrepreneurs.